 The following piece was originally published by American Renaissance, on September 21, 2018.

 There exist at least two lefts: the socialist left and the cosmopolitan left.
 One promotes income equality and the planned economy; the other promotes the erasure of nations, the leveling of races and cultures, the abolition of physical and moral boundaries.
-Among liberals [libertarians, free-marketers], some oppose opening borders to mass immigration, but denounce only socialism rather than cosmopolitanism—as if opening borders were just another way of redistributing the income from rich countries to migrants from poor countries.
+Among liberals [libertarians, free-marketers], some oppose opening borders to mass immigration, but denounce only socialism rather than cosmopolitanism—as if opening borders were only a modality of socialism, another way of redistributing the incomes from rich countries towards the migrants from poor countries.

 This intellectual and moral mistake plays into the hands of the transnational elites who manipulate the political life in Western nations—a group I call the world superclass.
 In daring to denounce cosmopolitanism, National Liberalism—the movement of which I am a part—defends sovereign nations and opposes the global superclass.
 National Liberalism does not care only about economic freedoms; it fights to safeguard the bio-cultural identity of nations.

 Emergence of national-liberalism on the French political stage

 The election of Donald Trump and the entry into government by Sebastian Kurz and Heinz Christian Strache in Austria and Matteo Salvini in Italy are serious setbacks for the world superclass.
 In France, Emmanuel Macron has been appointed by the European elites to stem the tide of Western “populism.”
 Founded and chaired by Henry de Lesquen, the Parti National-Libéral [in English: National-Liberal Party, or National-Libertarian Party], intends to lead the right.